Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

 It remains only to show that we have taken the correct sign of \(\sqrt {\hol(\lon)}\).
 (We have already showed that we picked the right sign of \(\sqrt{\hol(\mer)}\) because \(m\) is an eigenvalue of \eqref{eq:meridian-factorization}, not \(-m\).)
+One way to do this is to define a matrix-valued version of \(\hol\).
+This is done in detail in the boundary-parabolic case in \cite[Section 4]{Kim2019}; the general argument follows by extending their work to \defemph{deformed Ptolemy varieties}, as in \cite[Section 2]{Yoon2018}.
+There is also an elementary argument using the methods of \cite{McphailSnyder2024octahedralcoordinateswirtingerpresentation} so we do not give the details here. \end{proof}